JorgeMartinezPizarro/smb/README.md

 IMAGE_TAG=first
 ```

-you can use make push and pull to get your own compiled images.
+you can use `make push` and `make pull` to get your own compiled images.

-Finally, compile and run:
+## ▶️ How to Run

+Compile the containers and run them:

 ```sh
 make build up